Nefretiri

 But he can.

-Of all the people in the world, this is the one person who can destroy me without ever letting me die.
+Of anyone in the world, this is the one person who can destroy me without letting me die.

 It's my fault, but I don't know how.